 This report includes statewide data from all 21 ESP/MCI providers.
 It describes ESP/MCI services provided to individuals of all ages who are uninsured or covered by one of the following: MassHealth, Medicare, Medicare/Medicaid, DMH-only, Care Plus, One Care, and Commercial with MassHealth as secondary coverage.
+Starting in March of 2018 the Masshealth payers changed.
+This report also includes data from all of the new ACOs that were implemented at that time.
 This data does not include individuals with the following coverage: commercial insurance or Commonwealth Care; and for adults it also does not include commercial insurance with MassHealth as secondary coverage.
-The time period for this data is 7/1/16 - 6/30/17.
+The time period for this data is 7/1/17 - 6/30/18.

-The Number of ESP/MCI Services (or "Encounters") Conducted in FY17
+The Number of ESP/MCI Services (or "Encounters") Conducted in FY18